pip-services/pip-services-docs/content/en/golang/messaging/queues/imessage_queue.md

 - **returns**: error -  error or nil no errors occured.

 #### Peek
 Peeks a single incoming message from the queue without removing it.
-If there are no messages available in the queue, it returns null.
+If there are no messages available in the queue, it returns nil.

 > Peek(correlationId string) (result [*MessageEnvelope](../message_envelope), err error)

 - **correlationId**: string - (optional) transaction id used to trace execution through the call chain.
-- **returns**: (result [*MessageEnvelope](../message_envelope), err error) - peeked message or *null*.
+- **returns**: (result [*MessageEnvelope](../message_envelope), err error) - peeked message or *nil*.

 #### PeekBatch
 Peeks multiple incoming messages from the queue without removing them.
 If there are no messages available in the queue, it returns an empty list.